GA-BEWD-2014/BEWD-2014/00_Install_Fest/PreWork_BEWD.md

 If you are using a Windows machine, read through the tutorial below.
 If you are using Mac OSX or Linux you can try a few of these commands.

-Before we dive into programming make sure you know are familiar with unix commands so you can use your computer like a developer.
+Before we dive into programming make sure you know are familiar with UNIX commands so you can use your computer like a developer.
 Complete one of the three tutorials below.

 -	[Unix / Linux Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/) only tutorial one through three.